-The management of the fourth-year curriculum is part of the responsibility of the Academic Dean.
+The management of the fourth-year curriculum is part of the responsibility of the Associate Dean of Academic Affairs and the Graduate Placement Office.
 The Externship Coordinator assists with the daily administration of the externship program.
-The class is bound by the decisions developed through and implemented by the Academic Dean.
+The class is bound by the decisions developed through and implemented by the Associate Dean of Academic Affairs.